Yankee Doodle Cricket

 Yankee Doodle Cricket is a 1975 American television animated special directed by American animator Chuck Jones.
-June Foray was the voice of Queen Bee.
+June Foray was the voice of Marsha the Lightning Bug.
 It originally aired on ABC on January 16, 1975.
-The special was released on VHS, and Laserdisc by Family Home Entertainment, and it was released on VHS again in 1999 and on DVD in 2002 and 2007 by Lionsgate Home Entertainment.
+The special was released on VHS and LaserDisc by Family Home Entertainment, and it was released on VHS again in 1999 and on DVD in 2002 and 2007 by Lionsgate Home Entertainment.

 Plot

 The War of Independence has begun, and Tucker the Mouse, Harry the Cat and Chester C. Cricket are indispensable to the American colonies' effort to free themselves from the rule of the despotic English king.
 Harry and Tucker help Thomas Jefferson write the Declaration of Independence.
-Chester creates the tune for "Yankee Doodle Dandy."
-And all the animals--including John and Marsha, the lightning bugs--help Paul Revere spread the message that The British are coming.
+Chester creates the tune for "Yankee Doodle Dandy".
+And all the animals—including John and Marsha, the lightning bugs—help Paul Revere spread the message that The British are coming.